bloominstituteoftechnology/Intro-to-C/NOTES.md

 - float: number with only a few numbers after the decimal point
 - double: lengthy number with decimal points
 - char: a string (words need double quotes individual letters need single quotes)
-- arr: arrays require the length and the type of elements to be declared up front
+- arr: arrays require the length and the type of elements to be declared up front; all elements are of the same type
   - arrays of chars: last char is null '\0'